duffelhq/duffel-components/src/examples/react-app/README.md

 ## Run example

 Finally, run `yarn dev` to build `src/examples/react-app/src/index.tsx`.
 This will produce `src/examples/react-app/dist` folder that is referenced by `src/examples/react-app/src/index.html`.
-You can then open `src/examples/react-app/src/index.html` on your bnrowser to see the example up and running.
+You can then open `src/examples/react-app/src/index.html` on your browser to see the example up and running.